MLTransfer/MLEncrypt-Research/README.md

 Note: Our script features very verbose logging to TensorBoard.
 Enable this by passing `-tb` to the run command.

+Note: You can choose to not calculate the synchronization score for each iteration.
+Enable this by passing `-b` to the run command.

 ### CPU

 ```zsh